mike-rogers/mike-rogers.github.com/_posts/2015-06-01-mutation-testing-totally-a-thing.md

 ### Oh?
 Go on...

 "What, like code coverage?" you may ask.
 Or, you may say "you want me to test my tests?
 That's stupid.
-You're stupid" which is not dissimilar from my reactions to mutation testing when I first heard of it.
+You're stupid" which are not dissimilar from my reactions to mutation testing when I first heard of it.

 Or maybe you're not as vitriolic as I am.
 Moving on.